 — Relive the moment: Have guests arrive wearing a graduation cap and gown and prepare to take pictures in a photo booth with a graduation banner.
 Later, you can email everyone the photos.

 At the end of the day, the best graduation party ideas should feel suited to what the grad in your life loves, so feel free to make things as personal as possible.

-What do you serve at an indoor or outdoor graduation party?
+What do you serve at a graduation party?

 As far as the menu, there are countless directions you can go in for your graduation celebration.
 It’s best to figure out your food situation once you’ve settled on a theme, as that can make it easier to coordinate the food.